- This event has passed.

 City College of New York: From Theory to Practice – Discussing Danielle Allen’s Run for Governor of Massachusetts

-The Colin Powell School at the City College of New York will be holding a virtual discussion with Ryan Balot, Susan McWilliams Barndt (JMC faculty partner), Jamelle Bouie, Simone Chambers, Roosevelt Montás (JMC faculty partner), and Deva Woodly on Professor Danielle Allen’s run for governor of Massachusetts:
+The Colin Powell School at the City College of New York held a virtual discussion with Ryan Balot, Susan McWilliams Barndt (JMC faculty partner), Jamelle Bouie, Simone Chambers, Roosevelt Montás (JMC faculty partner), and Deva Woodly on Professor Danielle Allen’s run for governor of Massachusetts:

 How can Danielle Allen’s scholarship and ongoing political campaign shape our thinking about the future of American scholarship and politics?
 Experts from across the disciplines respond.